Cindy Smart: History

 Toymaker Bob Del Principe spent 10 years working on Cindy Smart.
 He completed the doll in 2002, when he was Vice President for Research and Development at a Los Angeles subsidiary of Manley Toy Quest, a Hong Kong–based toy manufacturing company.
 The doll was first sold in the United States for US$99, with a number of sales coming through the Home Shopping Network.

 Manley Toy Quest expanded sales to Australia beginning on 19 August 2003 with a launch event at a Myer department store in Melbourne.
 The Australian version uses Commonwealth spelling and says "Mum" instead of the American "Mom", but otherwise retains her American English dialect.
 The doll first sold for AU$149 in Australia.

 Reception

-Several news outlets, including The New York Times and Wired, compared Cindy Smart to Chatty Cathy, which was the first talking doll and which was influential in the toy business.
+Several news outlets, including The New York Times and Wired, compared Cindy Smart to Chatty Cathy, which was the first talking doll and influential in the toy business.
 Wired and The Sydney Morning Herald also compared Cindy Smart to I-Cybie, the first widely available toy to accept voice commands.
 Time named Cindy Smart to its list of the 42 best inventions of 2002, praising her technical capabilities but calling her "a little creepy".
 Wired also called her "a little creepy".

 Cindy Smart was a modest financial success.
 The Australian Financial Review named it a "must-have" for Christmas 2003.